Article at a Glance:

 Some states did see a decrease in meth seizures between 2013 and 2018.
 For example, there were 1,797 meth seizure incidents in Indiana in 2013; in 2018, there were only 114.
 However, this doesn’t negate the rise in overall psychostimulant death rates in the U.S.

 The decrease in incidents is a positive shift, but there is still a clear issue with meth use because meth-related deaths are on the rise.
 Meth is particularly dangerous when combined with other substances, so education and prevention are key to reducing the number of overdose deaths overall.

 Getting Help for Meth Addiction

-“Where a cigarette or a glass of alcohol releases about 150 units of dopamine, meth is like, 1,000 units of dopamine,” Wandler told The Recovery Village.
-“Usually it is inhaled; therefore, it goes to your brain so quickly [that] your high is immediate.”
+“Where a cigarette or a glass of alcohol releases about 150 units of dopamine, meth is like 1,000 units of dopamine,” Wandler told The Recovery Village.
+“Usually, it is inhaled; therefore, it goes to your brain so quickly [that] your high is immediate.”

-Selbig, Aaron.
-“Imported crystal meth no a ‘crisis’ in Michigan.”
 Interlochen Public Radio.
+“Imported crystal meth now a ‘crisis’ in Michigan.”
 September 27, 2018.
-Accessed May 10, 2019.
+Accessed August 30, 2021.

 Missouri State Highway Patrol.
 “2018 Methamphetamine Laboratory Incidents.”
 January 24, 2019.
 Accessed September 5, 2021.

 Missouri State Highway Patrol.
 “Nationwide Methamphetamine Incidents Through December 2013.”
 March 20, 2014.
 Accessed September 5, 2021.